CrainDavis/WeatherDashboard/README.md

 * [Resources](#resources)
 * [Tests](#tests)
 * [Questions](#questions)

+---

 ## Installation:
 none required
+* just [open the application](https://craindavis.github.io/WeatherDashboard/) in your browser

+---

 ## Usage:
 * input any city name and hit the search button
 * the user's searches will be saved so that the user can view their previous searches just by clicking the buttons in the left column